enklu/enklu.github.io/docs/Assets/PublicAssets.md

 ## Help Us Help You

-If you have suggestions of assets we should add to our public asset library or if you encounter an issue with a public asset, <a style="color:#0000ee" href="/contact"><u>let us know</u></a>.
+If you have suggestions of assets we should add to our public asset library or if you encounter an issue with a public asset, [let us know](/contact).